zenorocha/liferay-learn/docs/commerce/2.x/en/starting-a-store/store-administration/managing-payment-methods.md

 * [PayPal](../../orders-and-fulfillment/payment-methods/paypal.md)

 ## Commerce 2.0 and Below

+In Commerce 2.0, payment methods are scoped to a store [site](../sites-and-site-types.md).

 To manage payment methods in Commerce 2.0 and below, navigate to _Site Administration_ → _Commerce_ → _Settings_ and select the _Payment Methods_ tab.